BasilJ-S/RenyiGAN/README.md

 The batch size was chosen to be 100 for the 60,000 MNIST images.
 The total number of epochs was 250 for the MNIST images.

+You can find sample images and plots for each version in `images/`.